FAQs

 • Pack campfires and family events

-Yes, mostly — Cub Scouting is family-oriented.
-For younger Scouts (Lions and Tigers), a parent or guardian must attend with the child.
+• Yes!
+Cub Scouting is family-oriented.
+For younger Scouts (Lions and Tigers), a parent or guardian must attend all meetings and events and participate with the child.
 For older ranks, adult participation is still encouraged and appreciated.
+Cubpack 179 is run entirely by parent volunteers and we are stronger when we all work together.

-No problem!
-Reach out to us and a Pack 179 leader will get back to you shortly.
+• Reach out and a Pack 179 leader will get back to you shortly.